 - Respect the browser window size/the screen size – the content will be positioned inside this frame

 - Don’t build a wireframe based on the viewport – build it from header to footer

 - Use realistic content when building your wireframe – it will give you the clearest look

 - Stay away from stylistic elements – focus on functionality

 And, of course, remember to have fun!

-If you enjoyed reading this article about wireframe examples, you should read these as well:
+If you enjoyed reading this article on wireframe examples, you should check out this one about web designer resume.

 We also wrote about a few related subjects like website mockup, coming soon page, sketch plugins, dummy text generator, portfolio website templates, website design questionnaire, web design contract and free landing page templates.